-Following the catastrophic fires of 2017 and 2018, the California Public Utilities Commission (CPUC) opened Rulemaking 18-10-007 to provide guidance on the form, contents, and process for review and implementation of the Investor-Owned Utilities' (IOUs) Wildfire Mitigation Plans (WMPs) to be filed pursuant to Senate Bill (SB) 901.
-In addition to establishing the WMP process, SB 901 established the Wildfire Safety Division (WSD).
-Assembly Bill (AB) 1054 and AB 1111 established the Wildfire Safety Advisory Board (WSAB or the Board) consisting of seven independent members appointed by the Governor, Speaker of the Assembly, and Senate Committee on Rules, and mandates the WSAB to develop and make recommendations related to the electric corporations' WMPs.
+Following the catastrophic fires of 2017 and 2018, the California Public Utilities Commission (CPUC) opened Rulemaking 18-10-007 to provide guidance on the form, contents, and process for review and implementation of the Investor-Owned Utilities' (IOUs) Wildfire Mitigation Plans (WMPs) to be filed pursuant to Senate Bill 901.
+Wildfire Safety Division (WSD) issued the WMP Guidance Decision (D.) 19-05-035 on June 3, 2019, in time for the large IOUs, three small and multijurisdictional utilities, and two independent transmission owners to act.
+Assembly Bill (AB) 1054 and AB 111 established the Wildfire Safety Advisory Board (WSAB or the Board) consisting of seven independent members appointed by the Governor, Speaker of the Assembly, and Senate Committee on Rules, and mandates the WSAB to develop and make recommendations related to the electric corporations' WMPs.
 To meet its AB 1054 mandate, the WSAB operates as an independent entity outside of the WSD and the CPUC, which has ensured its ability to provide separate analysis and expert guidance as the basis of its recommendations to the WSD on wildfire safety issues.

 The WSAB is comprised of seven appointed member experts.
-Each board member brings a unique perspective and expertise to the state and to their review of the Wildfire Mitigation Plans.2 Additional information about the Board and its members can be found on its website: www.cpuc.ca.gov/WSAB.
+Each board member brings a unique perspective and expertise to the state and to their review of the Wildfire Mitigation Plans.1 Additional information about the Board and its members can be found on its website: www.cpuc.ca.gov/WSAB.